Skip to main content

 Attribution and threat actor context

-The migration of the Coruna framework from a commercial surveillance vendor through a nation-state espionage actor (UNC6353) to a financially motivated criminal group (UNC6691) within approximately one year illustrates the active secondary market for advanced mobile exploits.
-The two Operation Triangulation CVEs present in the kit, CVE-2023-32434 and CVE-2023-38606, were first publicly documented as zero-days used in a sophisticated espionage campaign.
-They are now part of a mass-exploitation tool targeting crypto wallets.
+The migration of the Coruna framework from a commercial surveillance vendor, through a nation-state espionage actor (UNC6353), to a financially motivated criminal group (UNC6691) within roughly one year highlights the active secondary market for advanced mobile exploits.
+Here's what that means in practice: sophisticated zero-day exploits initially developed for espionage are quickly repurposed for profit-driven cybercrime.
+For instance, the two Operation Triangulation CVEs embedded in the kit, CVE-2023-32434 and CVE-2023-38606, were first publicly documented as zero-days used in a high-level espionage campaign.
+Now, these same vulnerabilities fuel a mass-exploitation tool targeting cryptocurrency wallets, showing how quickly threat actors pivot their tactics.

 What you should do

-The most effective protection is straightforward: update all Apple devices.
-The kit is explicitly stated to be not effective against the latest version of iOS as of the time of disclosure.
-Users on iOS 17.3 or later are protected against the primary cassowary chain.
-The full kit is neutralised on iOS 17.4 and above.
+The most effective protection is straightforward: update all Apple devices immediately.
+The kit explicitly fails against the latest version of iOS available at the time of disclosure.
+For example, users running iOS 17.3 or later are safe from the primary cassowary chain exploit.
+Even better, the full kit is neutralized on iOS 17.4 and above.
+Don't wait—updating your device is the simplest and most reliable defense.

 Action Priority Protects against